-Middle World Adventures was created to share my stories of living abroad.
+Middle World Adventures was created to share my stories of my wandering life.
 After growing up in the midwest and living ten years in Charleston, my spouse and I moved from the Holy City to Hungary.
-You’ll find our travel stories under the destinations tab, along with a fully downloadable map of all our favorite sites in each city.

 I’m an avid reader, manic writer, and have a passion for creating change.